 Hunter College Schools

-A Lens on FDR’s New Deal: Photographs by Arthur Rothstein, 1935-1945 will survey Rothstein’s work with the Farm Security Administration (FSA), for which he documented the problems facing urban and rural Americans, and the New Deal programs created to provide jobs, repair the land, and build new communities.
+A Lens on FDR’s New Deal: Photographs by Arthur Rothstein, 1935-1945 surveys Rothstein’s work with the Farm Security Administration (FSA), for which he documented the problems facing urban and rural Americans, and the New Deal programs created to provide jobs, repair the land, and build new communities.

-The show is shaped around an unpublished book proposal that Rothstein assembled to highlight his FSA work.
-The show will also include material on other FSA photographers as well as WWII photography by Rothstein after the FSA became part of the Office of War Information.
+The exhibit is shaped around an unpublished book proposal that Rothstein assembled to highlight his FSA work.
+The exhibit also includes material on other FSA photographers as well as WWII photography by Rothstein after the FSA became part of the Office of War Information.
 Original photographs, reproductions, and published materials will highlight the varied media where Rothstein’s work was showcased.